-Confused About Differential Signaling?
+Confused About Differential Signaling or Clocks?

 The primary reason that differential signaling is dominating the digital world is that far higher data bandwidths can be achieved over a pair of wires than with parallel, single-ended signaling protocols.
 The Internet as we know it would not be possible without differential signaling.
 This information is intended to clear up any confusion about differential signaling.